coringao/cavestory-nx/README.md

 =============

-**Cave Story NX** is a nostalgic side-action adventure game to jump and shoot, using the modified NXEngine-evo engine[1].
+**Cave Story NX** is a nostalgic side-action adventure game to jump and shoot, using the modified NXEngine-evo[1] engine.

 NXEngine-evo is a somewhat updated/refactored version of NXEngine[2].